dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 An Anglo-Saxon church was founded circa 915 when a fort was built on the site.
 The current building dates from the 12th Century.
 The aisles and arcades were added in the 13th Century - the arcades noticeably lean outwards.
 The tower was constructed around 1300 and the chancel was added in 1733.
 The church was restored in 1871-72.
 The tower and body of the church were constructed using limestone rubble with pink sandstone ashlar dressings and slate roofs.
 The chancel is red brick with a tiled roof.

 In the Anglo-Saxon Chronicle the place name was recorded as Cyricbyrig.
-Later in 1086 in the Domesday book, the place name was recorded as Cireberie which means "a fortified place with a church".
+Later in 1086 in the Domesday book, the place name was recorded as Cireberie which means 'a fortified place with a church'.

 The church was reformed into the church of the Augustinian Priory at Chirbury when the order relocated from Snead (near Bishop's Castle) round about 1220.
 With the dissolution of the Priory in 1535, the church became a parish church once again.
 The church as seen today is the nave of the Priory.
 ![](../1shropshire/assets/images/churches/2020-03-14_14_09_50_DSC_6783_DxO_L.jpg)